Don't Wait Till it's Too Late: Spotting Unsafe Trees

-Tree removal is a complex and potentially hazardous task.
-If a tree has died or ill-healthed, or is in danger to fall, the tree could have to be removed in order to avoid damage to property and make sure that the tree is safe.
-How do you know if a tree needs to be removed?
-In this article, we’ll take you through the warning signs to be looking at and guide you figure out the right time to call in the professionals.
+Tree removal can be a complicated and potentially dangerous task.
+If a tree is dying or ill-healthed, or is at risk to fall, the tree might require removal to avoid damage to the property and to make sure that the tree is safe.
+But how can you tell whether a tree should be cut down?
+We’ll guide you through the signs to watch out at and guide you figure out the right time to call in the professionals.

 Dead or Dying Trees

-One of the most evident signs that a plant should be removed is when it is dying or dead.
-Dead trees lack leaves and can appear lifeless.
-If a tree is without leaves or any signs of new growth, it is likely dead.
-In addition, the bark of dead trees may be dry, cracked or peeling.
+One of the evident signs that a tree needs to be removed is if it’s dead or dying.
+Dead trees do not have leaves and may have a lifeless appearance.
+If a tree is without leaves or signs of growth, it’s likely dead.
+The bark of a dead tree may be dry, cracked or peeling.

-The trees that are sick could pose a danger to other plants and trees within the vicinity.
-Common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base and the top.
-If you suspect that your tree is suffering from disease, it’s important to have it inspected by an arborist who is a professional.
+The trees that are sick can pose a threat to other plants and trees within the vicinity.
+Common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom and the top.
+If you think your tree might be suffering from disease, it’s important to have it inspected by a certified arborist.

 Leaning Trees